 God is big (after all, He created—along with everything else—the Sombrero Galaxy!).
 We are so small in contrast.
 How grateful we should be, then, for every bit of light He casts our way.
 This quarter we’ll look at some of that light.
 It’s up to each of us, individually, as to how faithfully we walk in it.

-You can find a sermon by Professor Davidson on the Adventist Preaching Web site.
+You can find a video segment from a sermon by Professor Davidson on the Adventist Preaching Web site.
 The sermon is entitled “Signs of Hope: Looking Forward to the Second Coming”

 Editorial Office: 12501 Old Columbia Pike, Silver Spring, MD 20904.

 Jo Ann DavidsonEditor:

 Clifford R. GoldsteinAssociate Editor:

 Sharon Thomas-CrewsPacific Press Coordinator:

 Lars JustinenConcept Design:

 Copyright © 2012 by the

 Office of the Adult Bible Study Guide, General Conference of